 The Royal Proclamation

 The Royal Proclamation, often referred to as the “Indian Bill of Rights” was signed in 1763, following the Seven Years War, recognizing Indian title to land and resources.
-After fighting alongside the French in the Seven Years War, King George III realized that it was essential to formally align Indians with the French.
+After fighting against Indians aligned with the French in the Seven Years War, having inherited 70,000 French-speaking people in what is now Quebec, and still being faced with a French possession in Louisiana, England realized that it was essential to recruit Indians to their cause.
 To do this, the Proclamation ‘reserved’ lands for ‘Indian use’.
 The Royal Proclamation of 1763 formed the basis of Treaties – which recognized Indigenous claims to lands and indicated that only the Crown could negotiate treaties.
 This legislation symbolized a relationship of trust between the Crown and Indigenous peoples by stating that only the Crown could ‘purchase’ land from the Indigenous nations.
-In addition, The Royal Proclamation, created systems of government and provided for protection of Indigenous territories by establishing hunting grounds.
-The main purpose of this legislation was not to limit the growth of colonies, but rather to ensure peaceful relations between peoples and avoid conflict.
+In addition, The Royal Proclamation, acknowledged traditional governance systems and facilitated the making of mainstream settler’s governance infrastructure.
+It also provided official protection of Indigenous territories through the establishment of hunting grounds.
+While the main purpose of this legislation was not to limit the growth of colonies, but to ensure peaceful relations between settlers and Indigenous peoples and the French in Louisiana, it was seen as an effort to block the 13 colonies from accessing the rich Ohio Valley, and was a major irritant that contributed to the American Revolution.

 “As long as the sun shines, the grass grows and the river flows…”